XWangLabTHU/cfDNApipe/README.md

 )
 ```

-Here, 2 more parameters are used.
+Here, two more parameters are used.
 Parameter **"case"** and **"ctrl"** is the name flag for case and control data.
 These two parameters control the output for case and control samples.

 Next, using function **cfDNAWGBS2** to processing case and control analysis.